Overview

 You'll be assigned to a specific research grouping that complements your research interests and have access to a variety of interdisciplinary research institutes.

-Our working environments are spacious and open-plan, giving you plenty of opportunities to communicate with colleagues and staff within the School, you will have your own desk space as well as access to our fantastic range of libraries on campus.
+Our working environments are spacious and open-plan, giving you plenty of opportunities to communicate with colleagues and staff within the School.
+You will have your own desk space as well as access to our fantastic range of libraries on campus.

 All of our academic supervisors are research active and support you to work on challenging research problems and develop rigorous, creative and original research.
 You can expect to meet your supervisor at least once a month to discuss progress on your project.